datacarpentry/wrangling-genomics/_episodes/03-automation.md

 teaching: 30
 exercises: 15
 questions:
-- "How can I automate this?"
+- "How can I make my workflow more efficient and less error-prone?"
 objectives:
-- "Understand what a shell script is"
+- "Write a shell script with multiple variables."
-- "Automate an analytical workflow"
--  "Group a series of sequential commands into a script to automate a workflow"
+- "Incorporate a `for` loop into a shell script."
+- ""
 keypoints:
+- "We can combine multiple commands into a shell script to automate a workflow."
+- "Use `echo` statements within your scripts to get an automated progress update."
 ---
 # What is a shell script?